MrColorado35/pol_speak/README.md

 Throughout the proccess of creation, I was constantly testing every new functionality of my app.
 As I learned during my previous projects, I was testing one change at a time.

-The biggest issue, that took me three days of thinking and researching to solve, was how to connect all the words of one category and present them to the user in a right place.
+The biggest issue was- how to connect all the words of one category and present them to the user in a right place.
 On the beginning I was trying to use various "if" statements (as in commit at 29th May), but none of the versions I tried works.
 Googling it brought me many different ways, that wasn't suitable for my needs.
 Finally I managed to find my own way and that's the one I've got a pleasure to present here in a commit at 31st of May.